alison985/setting-up-mac-dev-environment/ubuntu-22.04_jammy_framework.md

 1. Log into Zoom and Microsoft Teams (and Webex) to make sure your mic and video are permissioned and working.
 1. Log into Pocket and Pinterest from your browser.
 1. Setup relevant email accounts in Thunderbird or other smail client.
+1. Plug-in printer to get it recognized and print test page.

 ### Configure via Terminal